abhisharcae/aws-serverless-shopping-cart/README.md

 To assist in demonstrating the functionality, a bare bones mock "products" service has also been included.
 Since the authentication parts are likely to be shared between components, there is a separate template for it.
-The front-end doesn't make any real payment integration at this time.
+The front-end doesn't make any real payment integration at this time .

 ## Architecture & Design